Surigao City: Topography

-Surigao City is marked by rolling hills that gently buffers its eastern and western boundaries.
-To the south-west towers the Kabangkaan Ridge which divides the city from the municipality of San Francisco (formerly Anao-aon).
-Kinabutan River (otherwise known as Surigao River) meanders Surigao valley before it empties to the Surigao tidal basin, a shrinking mangrove marsh due to rapid urban expansion.
-The city has an average elevation of 19 meters or 65.5 ft. above sea level.
-The highest elevation on the mainland at the Kabangkaan Ridge has a peak elevation of 465 meters above sea level.
-Along the border of Tagana-an is Mapawa Peak with an elevation of 245 meters above sea level.
-Barangays Cabongbongan, Nabago and Capalayan are at the foot of its slopes.
+Surigao City's rolling hills gently buffers its eastern and northwestern boundaries.
+To the south-west, the Kabangkaan Ridge separates the city from the municipality of San Francisco (formerly Anao-aon).
+Kinabutan River (otherwise known as Surigao River) meanders through Surigao Valley before emptying to the Surigao tidal basin, a mangrove and nipa palm marsh rapidly shrinking due to urban expansion and human encroachment.

+The city has an average elevation of 19 meters or 65.5 feet above sea level.
+Kabangkaan Ridge, with a peak elevation of 465 meters above sea level, is the highest point.
+To the east along the border with Tagana-an, Mapawa Peak, with an elevation of 245 meters above sea level, rises above barangays Cabongbongan, Nabago and Capalayan.

 More than two dozen islands and islets make up two fifths of the city's total land area.
 They are separated from the mainland by Hinatuan Passage, which connects Mindanao Sea to the Pacific Ocean.
 Nonoc, the largest island, is typically hilly, with its highest elevation at 263 meters above sea level, and can easily be identified through its bare rusty-red weathering mantle of lateritic nickel ore.
 Hikdop Island, directly across the city proper, is known for the undersea Buenavista cave, with Mount Telegrapo, its highest point at 100.05 meters.
 Hinatuan Island, has been mined extensively during the later part of the last century, and straddles across Siargao Island.
 Other notable islands like Hanigad, Sibale, Bayaganan, Sumilon, Danawan, and Awasan are generally flat, and primarily covered with coconut palm trees.
 Large swaths of mangrove and nipa palm forests are familiar sights around the city's islands and coastal waterways.

 Climate

-Surigao is officially considered a tropical rainforest climate type, Köppen class Af with an average monthly precipitation of 308.66 mm (12.5 inches).
+Surigao has a tropical rainforest climate type, Köppen class Af with an average monthly precipitation of 308.66 mm (12.5 inches).
 It is distinctly wettest between the months of November until March.
-During the drier season between April to September, brief afternoon showers and thunderstorms locally called sobasco, are commonplace.
+During the drier season between April and September, brief afternoon showers and thunderstorms locally called sobasco, are commonplace.